 Deseret News Marathon

 The Deseret News Marathon is the oldest road race in Utah (and the 4th oldest marathon west of the continental divide).
 The race follows the path the Utah pioneers traveled when they first entered the valley: from Big Mountain Summit down Emigration Canyon, finishing on the Days of ‘47 Parade route.
 Run the full, half, 10k, or 5k, or just cheer on the racers at the finish line!

 On the less traditional side of things, many people have decided to celebrate this unique Utah holiday sans the history and religious aspects via Pie and Beer Day.
 Instructions: surround yourself with friends, beer, whatever pie you like best (traditional fruit pies, meat pies, and pizza pies are often sought after), and have a really good time.
-Many local breweries, bars, and restaurants team up for this version of the celebration, and this year some of them include Fisher Brewing Company with Bella Pizzeria, Epic Brewing and Flourish Bakery, and the Urban Lounge's Backyard Show: Pie & Beer Day.
+The Gateway is hosting the main event this year, touting it as the "World's Largest Assemblage of Pie and Beer."
+Many local breweries, bars, and restaurants team up for this version of the celebration.

-Also of note, Twist Bar & Bistro and the Utah LGBTQ+ Chamber of Commerce are celebrating the 3rd Annual Gays of 47.
-Touted as the "second pride" of the summer, this three day celebration will have food, drinking, dancing, drag performances, and fun, with some proceeds benefiting local LGBTQ+ non-profit organizations.
+Also of note, Twist Bar & Bistro, the Utah LGBTQ+ Chamber of Commerce, and Equality Utah are again celebrating the Gays of '47.
+Touted as the "second pride" of the summer, this three-day celebration will have food, drinking, dancing, drag performances, and fun.